Code-Institute-Submissions/kellie-cat-fed-the-bees/README.md

 #### The Title Art

 - When users first load the page, the Title Art is displayed to
-  - welcome the user and
+  - welcome the user,
   - introduce the name of the game
+  - and let them know who coded the game

-![A screenshot of the Title Art](docs/screenshots/pp3-title-art.png "Screenshot of the Title Art")
+![A screenshot of the Title Art](docs/screenshots/pp3-title-art.png "Screenshot of the Title Art") Title Art

 #### The Backstory and Instructions